 Determinations of transfer credit will be made within a reasonable period of time after the receipt of the official transcript and all required additional documentation.
 Notice to the student will be given at the time of the completed evaluation.

 Credits earned at non-accredited institutions or institutions with accreditations different from MWCC will receive the following review processes:

 - The student should submit official transcript(s) from the institution(s) for which he/she is seeking transfer credit.

 - The college follows the American Council on Education’s (ACE) published recommendations on the transfer of non-accredited institutions including military and credit for training programs.

 - For credits earned from international institutions, the college will follow the guidelines established by National Association of Credit Evaluation Services (NACES).

 - The college may, at its discretion, form articulation agreements with non-regionally accredited institutions or organizations that will dictate the transfer of credit for students transferring between them.

 - In compliance with the most current Massachusetts Quinn Bill revisions, the college may only accept certain credits for criminal justice students and/or courses.
 This may restrict the college’s general policy for the granting of credit for life experience or military credits in this case.

 Any student who feels as though an error or omission has occurred in the evaluation of his/her transfer credit may appeal the situation to the transfer ombudsperson whose responsibility is to ensure institutional compliance with transfer policies and procedures.
-The transfer ombudsperson is the vice president of academic affairs and s/he can be reached at 978-630-9288.
+The transfer ombudsperson is the Vice President of Academic Affairs and they can be reached at 978-630-9288.
 The Transfer Credit Evaluation Team has been established as a standing subcommittee of the MWCC Academic Council with additional representation from the MWCC Records Office.
 The group will meet once per semester when any significant transfer issue arises that requires their input.